9 best Python Natural Language Processing (NLP) libraries

 Gensim

 Gensim is a Python library that identifies semantic similarity between two documents through vector space modeling and topic modeling toolkits.
-It can handle large text corpora with the help of efficient data streaming and incremental algorithms, which is more than we can say about other packages that only target batch and in-memory processing.
+It can handle large text corpora with the help of efficient data streaming and incremental algorithms, which is more than can be said about other packages that only target batch and in-memory processing.

-What we love about it are its small memory footprint, usage optimization and processing speed.
+What I love about it are its small memory footprint, usage optimization, and processing speed.
 These were achieved with the help of another Python library, NumPy.
 The tool's vector space modeling capabilities are also top-notch.

 spaCy